supermario/hilt/README.md

 `runWebsocket :: Websocket.Handle -> IO ()`

 Runs a Wai app on Warp with the provided `Websocket` handle.
+Also serves any static files from `/public`.

 There will be `runHttp` and `runWebsocketAndHttp` in future.